 - Key duties and responsibilities — This narrows down the primary responsibility mentioned in the summary section.
 Help candidates to envision themselves already in the role.
 Give the estimated percentage of time to be spent on each duty (which should add up to 100 percent), and how often each is performed (daily, weekly, or periodically).
 If you include this detail, make sure the breakdown accurately reflects the work the employee will be doing by running the description past the team.

 - Compensation — There are pros and cons to including a salary range in a job posting, but candidates should know upfront whether the position is exempt or nonexempt.
 Even if you don't include a salary range in the job listing, establish one ahead of time based on the education and experience required for the job, along with the general level of compensation within your branch, organization, department and region.
 If you decide not to give a figure, include language about offering a competitive salary.
-(And always, always research salaries in your market for the position you’re staffing.
+(And always research salaries in your market for the position you’re staffing.
 You want to meet, if not beat, market rates.)
-Also, be sure to highlight the benefits — for most job seekers, that information is as important as the salary figure.
+Also, be sure to highlight the benefits and perks — for most job seekers, that information is as important as the salary figure.

 - Job location and attendance expectations — Be sure the posting includes the location of the office where the employee would work.
 Flextime, telecommuting, job-sharing and other alternative work arrangements are increasingly common today, and if your company has this kind of flexibility, it’s a great selling point to mention.
 But if the manager requires their employees to be at their desks from 8 a.m. to 5 p.m., no ifs, ands or buts, your job description should say so.